Lasse Schöne

-Lasse Schöne ([ˈlæsə ˈɕøːnə]; born 27 May 1986) is a Danish professional footballer who plays as a midfielder or winger for Eredivisie club NEC and the Denmark national team.
-He is known for his set piece abilities.
+Lasse Schöne ([ˈlæsə ˈɕøːnə]; born 27 May 1986) is a Danish former professional footballer who played as a defensive midfielder.
+A versatile player, Schöne has been deployed as a box-to-box midfielder, holding midfielder and winger in his career.
+He was known for his set piece abilities.

 Schöne spent his entire professional career in the Netherlands, with Heerenveen, De Graafschap, NEC and Ajax, before moving to Genoa in Italy in 2019.
 During his time in the Netherlands, he scored 85 league goals.

 Schöne scored on his full international debut in 2009 and was part of the Danish squad at UEFA Euro 2012 and the 2018 FIFA World Cup.

 Club career

 De Graafschap

 Born in Glostrup, Schöne began playing youth football with Himmelev-Veddelev BK and moved on to Tåstrup B.70 and then Lyngby.
 In 2002, he moved to the youth team of Eredivisie club Heerenveen.
 He spent four years with the team without playing any league matches then moved to Eerste Divisie club De Graafschap in 2006.
 In his first season, he helped De Graafschap win promotion to the Eredivisie.
 In his two seasons with De Graafschap, he scored 12 goals in 70 matches.